johnwesterman/illumio_core/README.md

 You have to rebuild the certificate unless that is something you want to do as a part of the reset.
 But do remember if you reset the certificate and have VENs paired they will need to be re-paired with the new certificate to work properly.
 Best to unpair, create new certificate and re-pair the workloads.

 If you are resetting because of an IP address change make sure that the IP address in DNS matches the IP address of the PCE.
-If you are doing local hosts reslolution make sure the IP addresses are correct there.
+If you are doing local hosts resolution make sure the IP addresses are correct there.
 Make sure that the ip addresses used in the runtime file (/etc/illumio-pce/runtime_env.yml) are correct.
 Any failure to rebuild properly should be corrected with a reset and database rebuild to set up the org properly.

 ## Automation of an install